Travel Safety Pre-Departure Advice

 Three months to Departure

-Before setting off, it's essential that you make a checklist of the things you may need on your travels:
+Before setting off, it's essential that you make a checklist of the things you may need for your travels:

 Travel Documents: